-The Opentext Optimost Data Connector allows experiments performed on a property to be captured and segmented in Decibel.
+The Opentext Optimost Data Connector allows experiments performed on a property to be captured and segmented in DXA.
 When applying segments which contain Optimost variants as a filter to Heatmaps, creatives for a variant will be triggered to allow precise evaluation of an experiment.

 Enabling the Optimost data connection